• Home

 Using fresh fruit in place of sugar in recipes is an easy way to increase fruit consumption, add variety to your diet, and reduce the amount of added sugar.

-For instance, the recipe ranked #1 when I just searched for a homemade cranberry sauce recipe calls for one cup of sugar per 4 cups of cranberries, which is more than double what this recipe calls for.
+For instance, the recipe ranked #1 when I searched for a homemade cranberry sauce recipe that calls for an entire cup of sugar per 4 cups of cranberries, which is more than double what this recipe calls for.

 How to Use Leftover Cranberry Sauce

-• Cranberry sauce is not just for your Thanksgiving meal.
-Serve this as a side dish alongside Rosemary Pork Tenderloin, barbecue chicken, or creamed chicken.
+• Side Dish Cranberry sauce makes a delicious side dish alongside Rosemary Pork Tenderloin, barbecue chicken, and creamed chicken.
 Yum!

-• Spread on a layer of cranberry sauce when making leftover turkey sandwiches.
+• Spread Use cranberry sauce like you would jam or jelly when making sandwiches and turkey wraps.
+I love to add a layer of cranberry sauce when making a leftover turkey sandwich.
 It's the perfect complement to turkey and stuffing!!

-• There's nothing like cranberry sauce served with cheese and crackers, especially on the appetizer section of the holiday table.
+• Appetizer There's nothing like cranberry sauce served with cheese and crackers, especially in the appetizer section of the holiday table.

-• This might sound strange but two of my kids love to eat this cranberry sauce just the way it is, as a snack.
+• Snack This might sound strange, but two of my kids love to eat this cranberry sauce just the way it is, as a snack.
+Yes, I've even packed leftover cranberry sauce in their school lunches using a small container with a tight-fitting lid.

 Questions You May Have